fernakano/gmu-ait-590/FinalProject/README.md

 ### Test Helpers
-    It is possible to test files independently as well with test functions that were created to support development.
+    It is not required but also possible to test most files independently as well with test functions that were created to support development.

     You just need to run Files independently directly.

     -   Job Pre Screener module tests: